a-azad/Food.Drink.Business.Value.Mapping/index.md

 ### Tier One: Affordability

-![](pix/map_locations_housrin.JPG)

 In the first step, I needed a proxy to be able to estimate financial health of different areas in Seattle.
 The proxy is a function that can estimate the price of housing (per square footage) for any given location (X,Y values).
 This work was a separate I did on Seattle's housing market.
 The data is limited to 2014-2015 and extension of the work to today's [crazy] market is not practical.
 Data exploration and ML modeling is captured in multiple Jupyter Notebooks in [this repository](https://github.com/a-azad/Seattle.housing.market).
 The map below, show the density of housing data in the dataset used in this step.
 The data is a [Kaggle dataset](https://www.kaggle.com/harlfoxem/housesalesprediction).

+![](pix/map_locations_housrin.JPG)

 The problem is initially a regression modeling exercise.
 Simple linear model and tree-based algorithms were used.
 Although Random Forest (like always) offered a significant improvement to the model, for the purpose of statistical inference, improved (Ridge) linear model was chosen.
 Figure below, show the locations where home price can be estimated.

 ![](pix/housing.png)

 ### Tier Two: Business Segmentation
-The attractive [Yelp Open Dataset](https://www.yelp.com/dataset) as promoted by its owners is _an all-purpose dataset for learning_ which continually is used across the data science community.
-In this project, __YELP__ dataset is explored to show the advantage of using large dataset in helping businesses --the food industry in this case.
+The interesting and a bit challenging part of this project is to learn trends of market from the attractive [Yelp Open Dataset](https://www.yelp.com/dataset).
+The dataset (as promoted) is _an all-purpose dataset for learning_ which continually is used across the data science community.
+In this project, __YELP__ dataset is explored to show the advantage of using large datasets.
 Yelp provides access to data via their API (GraphQL) as well as direct access to a SQL dump.
-In this project, I set up a local SQL server to provide access to data directly within Python environment.
-So,
+I set up a local SQL server to provide access to data directly within Python environment.
+The figure is the structure of the SQL database schema.

 ![](pix/yelp_dataset_schema_.png)